-I am an Assistant Professor of Sociology at the University of Pittsburgh.
-I received my PhD at Rice University where I specialized in Urban Sociology and Race and Ethnicity.
+I am an Assistant Professor of Sociology at the University of Pittsburgh who specializes in Urban Sociology and Race and Ethnicity.
+I received my PhD at Rice University.
 Yet, my journey into the study of social structures began long before I became an academic.

 From a young age, I was exposed to both the possibilities and perils of urban life.
 My White college-educated parents were community development workers who initially raised my siblings and me in a lower working class racially diverse neighborhood.

 Attending public schools and playing with my neighborhood friends exposed me to the multifaceted implications of urban poverty.
 At the same time, my parents’ connections to philanthropists and politicians provided me a window into the possibilities and wealth that existed within the city.
 These personal connections with individuals of comparable intelligence and work ethic on both sides of the socioeconomic spectrum helped me to realize structural conditions were a large determinant in life outcomes.

 Additionally, my travels around the world helped me to see these structural conditions were not inevitable.
 Thus, my empirical research and visual sociology attempts to illuminate these structural conditions constraining opportunities in hopes of inspiring urban policy interventions that can foster opportunities among all city residents.

 See below for more about my travels and the visual sociology displayed throughout my webpage.

 A Picture is Worth A Thousand Words But...

 A few words can make it worth even more.
 Below are the pictures from throughout my website.
 Taken on my various research projects and travels, the short synopses below share the stories behind the shots.